-Movies, television and Instagram can sometimes make it seem like everyone you know has a massive group of friends that they’re always going to gigs or pool parties with, or posing with for selfies.
-We chatted to Angel, a 21-year-old Psychology student from Sydney, about her friendships and why she loves having a small, close squad.
+Movies, TV and Instagram can make it seem like everyone you know has a massive group of friends that they’re always going to gigs or pool parties with.
+We chatted to Angel, a 21-year-old Psychology student from Sydney, about why she loves having a small, close group of friends.

 I don’t have a huge group of friends.
 I’ve got a lot of distant friends who I hardly ever talk to and only catch up with once in a blue moon, plus two really close friends.
 Both those friends have had a huge influence on my life and shaped the person I am today, and I appreciate them both so much.

 All I need are quality best friends